- The Microsoft account unusual sign-in activity spam email is usually used as a phishing campaign to get users' details.

 As much as spammers and hackers try copying Microsoft’s unusual sign-in activity email format, they can’t forge the official email address.
-To be sure the alert you got is legit, check the sender’s email.
+Check the sender’s email to ensure the alert you got is legit.

 Microsoft’s account team’s official email is [email protected].

 Ensure that every letter in the email is correct, as the hacker may use similar addresses with few differences.
-If the email is different, know that it is a spamming email trying to bait you.
+If the email is different, know it is spamming to bait you.

 2. Investigate the format